This is what you as AirBnB host need to know about the tourist tax in Prague, called “Místní poplatek za lázeňský nebo rekreační pobyt”.

 - Vyhláška č.
 27/2003 Obecné informace Sb hl.m.Praha city information on enactment in Prague see bit.ly/1STqhsz or in with translation bit.ly/1MFVUa1

-On AirBnB meetings I’ve not met exactly a lot of people paying tourist tax (1 out of 20 is my guess), a big quest who is even declaring the income..
+On AirBnB meetings in 2016 I’ve not met a lot of people paying tourist tax (1 out of 20 is my guess), questionable also who is even declaring the income..

-I assume that the tourist tax is meant to help the city institution for tourism to do statistics about tourism in Prague.
+I assume that the tourist tax is meant to help funding the city institution for tourism and to do some statistics about tourism in Prague.
 Those are very likely of importance for them.

 As by the low amount it probably does not contribute a lot but for sure a bit to the budget of tourist related institutions.